 Get injectable fillers, if needed.

 Certain cosmetic dermal fillers such as Restylane and Juvederm will help lift the depressed acne scars.
 The effect is temporary, only lasting anywhere from 6-12 months.
 Be sure you consult with a reputable nurse or cosmetic dermatologist to see which type of filler may be best for your skin.

 This should be your last resort if your pitted scars are deep and you’re not seeing desired results from chemical peels.
 With ablative laser resurfacing, a laser destroys the epidermis and heats the dermis.
 This, then, leads to collagen destruction and subsequent regrowth.
 You’ll have a wound after this treatment.
 After it all heals, new smoother and tighter skin forms.
 Ablative laser resurfacing can be harsh, but results are often dramatic and may last for years.

 There is also fractional laser resurfacing, which is a newer technique.
 This can be nearly as good as non-fractional ablative resurfacing, but it may take more treatments to achieve the same results.
 If you decide to proceed with skin resurfacing to smooth out your skin, you might need to take a number of preparatory steps.

 These include taking an antiviral or antibacterial medication to prevent infection, applying a retinoid skin cream to help prepare the skin and stopping certain medications, such as drugs, to prevent blood clots.
 You should definitely stop smoking, too, as it can interfere with healing.

 Consider gaining weight.

 I know this might sound strange, but gaining weight leads to larger fat cells underneath the skin.
 This gives a natural plumpness to the skin that can fill indents in the skin, such as scars, as well as lines, wrinkles, and pores.

 Severe pitted acne scars can be a challenge to improve but if you’re really committed to it, you can definitely significantly smooth out your skin.
-If you are someone who is currently dealing with severe cystic acne, consider using this product.
-It’s a great alternative to cortisone shots.
-I also suggest that you read through all of these acne posts to get my expert advice for getting it under control.
+I also recommend that you read through all of these acne posts to get my expert advice for getting it under control.